+Emorja Roberson is a conductor, vocalist, and composer who specializes in classical and gospel music.
 Roberson graduated from the University of North Florida with a Bachelor of Music degree in Vocal Performance, where he studied with Krzysztof Biernacki.
-As a young artist, he held lead roles in Die Zauberflöte (The Magic Flute), The Consul, The Mikado and La Bohème with the Jacksonville Symphony Orchestra and performed as a soloist in Handel’s Messiah.
+He has held lead roles in Die Zauberflöte (The Magic Flute), The Consul, The Mikado and La Bohème with the Jacksonville Symphony Orchestra and performed as a soloist in Handel’s Messiah.

-January 2018, Roberson’s compositions, “I Need Your Presence” and “Lord, I Am Grateful” were debuted by the South Bend Symphony Orchestra under the batons of Dr. Marvin Curtis and Dr. Alastair Willis.
-Roberson was the first place winner for the 2018 American Negro Spirituals competition and performed at Severance Hall in Cleveland, OH.
-In 2019, the South Bend Symphony Orchestra will perform Roberson’s recently recorded, “God Is My Refuge” and “Trust In The Lord” at the Martin Luther King, Jr. celebration.
+The South Bend Symphony Orchestra performed Roberson’s compositions, “I Need Your Presence” and “Lord, I Am Grateful” under the batons of Dr. Marvin Curtis and Dr. Alastair Willis for the 2018 Dr. Martin Luther King, Jr. Concert.
+As the first-place winner for the 2018 American Negro Spirituals competition, Roberson performed at Severance Hall in Cleveland, OH.
+For the third consecutive year, the South Bend Symphony Orchestra debuted Roberson’s, “God Is My Refuge” and “Trust in The Lord” at the Martin Luther King, Jr. Celebration.

 If you fail to try, you forfeit the opportunity to see your strength.
 If you forfeit to test your strength, you fail to grow.
 If you fail to grow, you will never experience the full capacity of your talent. - Emorja G. Roberson